Police force deny scolding by Braverman over seizure of golliwog dolls from pub

 The outlet quoted a Home Office source as saying police forces “should not be getting involved in this kind of nonsense” and instead focus on “catching criminals”.

-However, Essex Police said it is “categorically not true” that Ms Braverman has contacted the force about the probe.
+Essex Police said it is “categorically not true” that Ms Braverman had contacted the force about the probe, but did not rule out having been contacted by the Home Office.

 A team of four officers and one tutee attended the pub last week after a report of someone being racially harassed, alarmed or distressed by the presence of the rag dolls, which are based on 18th century minstrels and now regarded as racist caricatures.